Teaching Excellence Award

-Nominations for outstanding graduate student teachers may be submitted by undergraduate or graduate students, staff or faculty.
-Nominees may be lab TAs, course instructors, or session leaders who hold a consistent teaching schedule on any ASU campus.
-In order to be eligible, the nominee must be teaching during the Fall or Spring semester of the current academic year and must be available for an in-class observation by a member of the TEA sub-committee.
+Nominations for outstanding graduate student teachers may be submitted by undergraduates, graduate students, staff or faculty.
+Nominees may be a lab or classroom TA, course instructor (class-room based, hybrid or on-line), graduate student Faculty Associate (FA), or session leader holding a consistent teaching schedule from any ASU campus.
+In order to be eligible, the nominee must have a teaching assignment during the Fall 2014 semester.
 No exceptions to this policy can be made.

-If you have questions about the nomination process, please contact Tej Reddy, GPSA’s Director of Graduate Research.
+If you have questions about the nomination process, please contact GPSA’s Vice President of Internal Affairs.

 The TEA program is run by the Office of Internal Affairs, overseen by the Vice President of Internal Affairs and the Director of Graduate Research.
-The TEA sub-committee (drawn from the Internal Affairs Executive Officers & Committee, GPSA Assembly, and other volunteers) evaluates nominees/applicants and determines winners.
-There are normally 20-25 members of the TEA sub-committee.
-The VP-IA, Director of Graduate Research, and members of the sub-committee are ineligible for the competition.
+Each TEA nominee is evaluated by 4-5 trained TEA peer-reviewers.
+The VPIA, Director of Graduate Research, and the Assistant Directors of Teaching Excellence, and TEA peer-reviewers are ineligible for the competition.

 - There are two rounds of nominations and application acceptance (Fall, Spring).

-- Nominees submitting full applications (CV, teaching philosophy, course syllabus and opportune times for in-class evaluation) are evaluated, in-class, by a member of the TEA sub-committee (peer-review).
+- Nominees submitting full portfolios (CV, teaching philosophy, course syllabus and opportune times for in-class or online evaluation) are assessed by 4-5 TEA peer-reviewers.

 - Awards are given at TEA luncheon near the end of the Spring semester.

-- Awardees names are submitted to ASU Insight magazine, the GradStu listserv, and on the GPSA website.
+- Awardees names are submitted to ASU Insight magazine, the GradStu listserv, and on the GPSA website in late Spring.

 TEA was re-established after some hiatus during the 1st GPSA Legislative Assembly (2003-2004) by then-GPSA President Brian Collier.
 (The program was formerly run by the undergraduates to recognize their best TAs.)
 During each of its first two years, 15 excellent graduate student instructors were recognized.
 In 2005-2006 the program expanded to 22 awardees, partially as a result of the increasing number of truly excellent graduate instructors and TAs and partially as a result of expanding the nomination period from fall only to both fall and spring.
 Since that time, no fewer than 20 awards have been bestowed each year.
 While the monetary awards given to winners are modest, the recognition for excellent teaching from peers and students is immeasurable.
 We hope that the program, in some small way, helps to spark increasing efforts at innovative, highly effective teaching and learning.
 Moreover, those who become involved with the program often regard it as one of the most rewarding activities in which they take part with GPSA.

 This program is administered through the GPSA Office of Internal Affairs.
-If you have any questions, contact Tej Reddy, GPSA’s Director of Graduate Research.
+If you have any questions, contact the Vice President of Internal Affairs.